 Bhutan Travel Health Advice

-Ensure you have adequate health insurance that includes the facility for emergency repatriation.
+Ensure you have adequate travel insurance that includes the facility for emergency repatriation.
 The most significant health risks for travellers are water-borne parasites from unclean drinking water and altitude sickness resulting from exposure to high altitudes.
 Health care standards are relatively high.
 For locals all health services are free, and both western and traditional medicine is practiced side by side.
-In 2004 Bhutan became the first country in the world to entirely ban the sale of cigarettes.
-Hospitals and clinics are located throughout the country, with excellent facilities available in the capital Thimpu.
+In 2004, Bhutan became the first country in the world to entirely ban the sale of cigarettes.
+Hospitals and clinics are located throughout the country, with excellent facilities available in the capital, Thimpu.

 View information on diseases:

 Become our Bhutan Travel Expert

 We are looking for contributors for our Bhutan travel guide.
 If you are a local, a regular traveller to Bhutan or a travel professional with time to contribute and answer occasional forum questions, please contact us.